When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Mythology and Coming-of-Age Unite

-She sends him away to Camp Half Blood, where he learns he is a demigod.
-In this epic adventure, Percy and his friends must visit the Underworld and put a stop to a deadly war between the gods.
+There, he learns he is a demigod.
+In this epic adventure, Percy and his friends must visit the Underworld and stop a deadly war between the gods.
+It is funny, action-packed, and a brilliant way to teach kids Greek mythology without them realizing they are learning.

 Product Specs